browserengineering/book/book/html.md

 ```

 This is *almost* a complete parser, but it doesn't quite work at the
 beginning and end of the document.
-First, the very first tag is an
+The very first open tag is an edge
-edge case that doesn't have a parent:
+case without a parent:

 ``` {.python}
 def add_tag(self, tag):